 What are the Different Types of Pianos?

 Piano manufacturers create their instruments to meet the needs of a specific venue or performer.
-A full-sized concert grand piano may be required a professional concert pianist performing with a full orchestra, whereas an accompanist for a small church may only require an upright piano.
+A full-sized concert grand piano may be required by a professional concert pianist performing with a full orchestra, whereas an accompanist for a small church may only require an upright piano.
 There are more gradations and even some electronic elements to consider along the way.

 A concert grand piano is the largest type of piano.
 Recital halls and orchestral stages are frequently used for this type of performance.
 Musicians usually go to the piano rather than the other way around because of its size and tuning requirements.
-The tones produced concert grand pianos are very vibrant, especially in the lower registers.
+The tones produced by concert grand pianos are very vibrant, especially in the lower registers.
 When a solo pianist is up against a full orchestra, this is critical.

 Many amateur pianists choose upright pianos for home use.
 These make use of vertically mounted strings to cut down on horizontal length.
 This means that an upright piano can be placed in a living room or den alongside a couch or bookcase.
 Although the sound of an upright piano is not as rich as that of a grand, it is ideal for casual performances.
 Many upright pianos have been passed down through the generations.